gear-foundation/gear-wiki/docs/examples/Gaming/tamagotchi-battle.md

 }
 ```

-To make a move a player needs to send a message `BattleAction::MakeMove { pair_id: PairId, tmg_move: Move}` that contains the pair id and the move the player wants to make.
+To make a move, a player needs to send a message `BattleAction::MakeMove { pair_id: PairId, tmg_move: Move}` that contains the pair id and the move the player wants to make.

 ```rust title="tamagotchi-battle/src/lib.rs"
 fn make_move(&mut self, pair_id: PairId, tmg_move: Move) {